Try this game and lesson plan to reinforce learners’ understanding of bonding

 - Only sodium chloride dissolves in water.

-- Iron is shiny grey, sodium chloride is white.
+- Iron is a shiny grey solid at room temperature; sodium chloride is a white crystalline solid.

 - Iron conducts electricity as a solid, sodium chloride doesn’t.